 Under more normal circumstances you can also book tours of the glass factory, which I will definitely do as soon as it’s possible again.
 There’s also an Iittala outlet next door (which you get a discount for when visiting the museum) – very dangerous for the wallet, but amazing.
 A small second-hand store down the road was sadly closed the day we visited, but hopefully, next time that’s open.

-This little trip is great in every season, I have marked all spots we visited and Hämeenlinna castle (which we didn’t stop at this time):
+This little day trip to Hämeenlinna is great in every season, I have marked all spots we visited and Hämeenlinna castle (which we didn’t stop at this time):